numbbo/coco-web/README.md

 # coco-web

-Next iteration of the COCO website
+Next iteration of the COCO website currently hosted at [numbbob.it](https://numbbo.it/).

 ## Build environment